Wing Commander: Prophecy: Plot

 Twelve years after the destruction of the Kilrathi homeworld, the Terran Confederation is building several Midway-class megacarriers, brainchild of Navy Commodore Christopher 'Maverick' Blair.
 The first one, the Midway herself, is undergoing her shakedown cruise, with Blair along for the ride.

 The player takes the role of 2nd Lieutenant Lance Casey, son of the venerable Major Michael "Iceman" Casey from Wing Commander I. He and his best friend Max "Maestro" Garrett have been assigned to the Midway as members of the ship's junior Diamondback Squadron, led by Lieutenant Jean "Stiletto" Talvert.
 Blair, Colonel Jacob "Hawk" Manley and Major Todd "Maniac" Marshall compete for control of the Black Widow Squadron.
 In charge of the Midway's two squadrons is CAG Patricia Drake, while Captain Eugene Wilford serves as her skipper.
 Commander Aurora Finley heads up the "Sciences Division", while Colonel John "Gash" Dekker leads the ship's contingent of Marines.
 Finally, Blair's old love interest Rachel Coriolis has returned as the ship's Chief Technician.

 The Midway receives a distress call from a Kilrathi cruiser in the H'rekkah system, and Marshall, Manley, Casey, Talvert and Garrett are sent to investigate.
 Casey is placed in command of his flight; Stiletto intends to test the rookie pilot's reputation.
 They find the cruiser has been destroyed, and attackers come out of the nearby asteroids.
-In order to alert Confed HQ of the invaders, who have been codenamed Nephilim, Casey, Blair and Dekker fly out to an abandoned Confed relay station.
-The Nephilium have been lying in wait, and Blair is captured.
+In order to alert Confed HQ of the invaders, who have been codenamed Nephilim, Casey, Blair, and Dekker fly out to an abandoned Confed relay station.
+The Nephilim have been lying in wait, and Blair is captured.
 Casey defends the station from attackers until reinforcements arrive.